-There are many ways to become involved in research as a clinical medical student (3rd year onwards).
+There are many ways to become involved in research as a medical student:

 The best way to get started is through doing a 1 day placement in a research lab of your choice known as a ‘taster day’.
 This one day experience is fully funded and is the 1st step towards becoming involved in more substantial research.

 A taster day is normally conducted in November or December every year, and are very popular with 1st year students.

 The range of specialities offering taster days is very broad and not all involve lab work.
 Find out more about taster days and see example projects here.

 Undertaking an intercalated BSc or Masters degree is the best way to indicate interest in medical research whilst also learning skills which are strongly focussed upon during the normal medical curriculum such as essay writing, conducting research, presentation skills and searching the scientific literature.

 Whilst intercalation is competitive, the vast array of options available at Cardiff means there’s a very good chance you’ll be able to find something that really interests you.